enguerranws/import-youtube-videos-as-wp-posts/readme.txt

 === Plugin Name ===
 Contributors: enguerranws
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BQNTS4S2PEQVN
-Tags: youtube, content, videos, enguerranws, google api, youtube api Requires at least: 3.0.1
+Tags: youtube, content, videos, enguerranws, google api, youtube api, youtube importer, video importer Requires at least: 3.0.1
 Tested up to: 3.0.1
 Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Youtube to Posts lets you search for Youtube videos and add them quickly to your Wordpress website.
+Import YouTube videos as WP Posts lets you search for Youtube videos and add them quickly to your Wordpress website.

 == Description ==

 English
 _________________________

-**Youtube to Posts** is a simple plugin that allow you to search Youtube videos from the admin panel (with keywords, channel or playlist ID) and add the videos you pick to your posts.
+**Import YouTube videos as WP Posts** is a simple plugin that allow you to search Youtube videos from the admin panel (with keywords, channel or playlist ID) and add the videos you pick to your posts.

 It's a simple way :
 • to **feed your WordPress website with real content in minutes**